The Benefits of B Vitamins for Energy, Mood, and Hormones

 Learn more about eating by the plate here

-B-complex may provide a little bit of extra protection to help maintain healthy blood sugar levels.
+B-complex may provide extra protection to help maintain healthy blood-sugar levels.
 Research shows that folate and vitamin B12 can improve insulin resistance in people with metabolic syndrome.6

 This type of supplement can support other hormones too, including estrogen.
 Three B vitamins—B6, B12, and folate—help the liver clear out excess estrogen to promote overall hormone balance.7